DIPLOMA IN INTEGRATIVE THERAPEUTIC COUNSELLING - LEVEL 5

 The course is a Level 5 course with a credit value of 142 and accredited with CPCAB (Counselling and Psychotherapy Central Awarding Body).
 It allows students to gain training hours recognised by a UK awarding body that has 130 training centres nationwide and is approved by the Office of the Qualifications & Examinations Regulator (Ofqual).
 The total number of training hours is 405 ‘Guided Learning Hours’ consisting of lectures, seminars, and group work.
 The student will need to invest a minimum of 3.5 hours of personal study for each training day involving reading, essay writing and assignment preparation.
 In addition the student will need to complete 100 hours of face to face client work with a least 5 different individuals and have adequate supervision for this clinical work.
 All our Diploma students will need to experience a minimum of 25 hours of personal therapy (over the 2 years) to look at issues in their own life, this provides external support while undertaking the training and essential experience in the role of being a client.

-Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory or equivalent counselling training.
+Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory.

 An interview will be required during which a successful applicant will demonstrate their capacity to care for others and show willingness to commence client work within a counselling placement or service.
 They will also show commitment to study at Diploma level and to develop their counselling skills as well as the personal and professional qualities essential for a counselling career.